Fort Bridger, Wyoming

 Fort Bridger is a census-designated place (CDP) in eastern Uinta County, Wyoming, United States.
 The population was 354 at the 2020 census.
 The community takes its name from the eponymous Fort Bridger, established in 1842, which is located within the boundaries of the CDP.

 History

 Fort Bridger was established in 1843 by Jim Bridger and Louis Vasquez.
 It served as a trading post for those who were traveling westward along the Oregon Trail, as well as LDS Pioneers, the Pony Express, the Lincoln Highway, and the transcontinental railroad.
 The fort was also commonly used to trade with the local Native Americans.

 The fort was not very glamorous, it was even a disappointment to most travelers.
 It was simply two log cabins about 40 ft in length connected by a fence to hold horses.
 Most visitors complained about insufficient supplies and it being overpriced.
 They did, however, have a blacksmith's shop that many travelers took advantage of.

+In 1847, a small party of Mormons settlers near the fort, causing tensions to raise between the settler and the occupants of Bridger.
+A year later the Mormons settlers started telling Brigham Young about how the fort was selling booze and ammunition to the local tribes, violating federal law.
+Young who was also an Indian agent order a local Salt Lake City militia made up of forty-eight men to got Fort Bridger on August 26, 1853.
+Jim Bridger was warned about them and he managed to escaped right before the militia arrived.
+When the militia entered the fort they found tons of liquor which they destroyed, but were unable to find any of the ammunition.
+They then left the fort and headed back to Salt Lake City.